Martin-Bernstein/Trickling_up.jl/README.md

 You can check that they correspond to the figures in the original paper [here](auclertoriginal/tricklingup.pdf).

 # Replicating with the docker container
 The docker image for this project is available on DockerHub and is called martinbernstein/trickling-up-docker.
-The steps below describe how to run a contained from this project and view its output.
+The steps below describe how to run a container from this project and view its output.
 (If you are familiar with Docker, the [`Dockerfile`](Dockerfile) in this repository was used to construct the Docker image.)

 ## Software requirements
 1. `Docker` in order to access and run the container.
 Download the latest version of Docker desktop [here](https://www.docker.com/products/docker-desktop/).